williamsayo/React-Portfolio/README.md

 <details>
   <summary>How do I get the contact form to work?</summary>

   To get the contact form working create an Email JS account.
-Then plug in your details service_id,template_id and public_key.
+Then plug in your SERVICE_ID, TEMPLATE_ID and PUBLIC_KEY.
 </details>